Get started with information extraction in Microsoft Foundry

 -

-Select the sample layout_checklist.jpg and use the Run analysis button to extract information from it.
+In the list of analyzers, select Layout.
+Then select any of the available samples and use the Run analysis button to extract information from it.
 When analysis is complete, view the results.

 -